apache/pulsar/site2/docs/security-token-admin.md

 ## Authorization

-The token itself does not have any permission associated.
-The authorization engine determines whether the token should have permissions or not.
-Once you have created the token, one can grant permission for this token to do certain actions.
+The token does not associate any permission.
+The authorization engine determines whether the token has permissions or not.
+Once you have created the token, you can grant permission for this token to do certain actions.
 For example:

 ```shell
 $ bin/pulsar-admin namespaces grant-permission my-tenant/my-namespace \